Strub Quartet: History

 The first Strub Quartet was formed from the chamber orchestra of Edwin Fischer and was supported by the Swiss pianist.

 At the beginning of the 20th century the Strub Quartet had a decisive influence on the German string quartet scene.
 From the late 1930s, the Strub Quartet, together with the Gewandhaus Quartet were responsible with the Chamber Trio for early music and the Gewandhaus Chamber Orchestra and the chamber music evenings at the Leipzig Gewandhaus.
 Concert tours took the ensemble through Germany as well as to other European countries such as Italy, Austria, France, Denmark, the Netherlands and Switzerland.
 The string quartet performed repeatedly in Milan since 1939, first at the Conservatorio Giuseppe Verdi, then in 1949 in the auditorium of Università Cattolica del Sacro Cuore and in 1951 in the Teatro Excelsior.
 During the Second World War (1 to 4 June 1943) the quartet also gave Nazi propaganda concerts in occupied France (Bordeaux, Poitiers and Angers).

 In 1940 he became an honorary member of the Società del quartetto di Milano and in 1942 of the association Beethoven House Bonn.
 In 1952 it was invited to the Beethoven celebration.
 The string quartet also received a special audience with Pope Pius XII in the Vatican.
-The 1951/52 season was preceded by the Beethoven cycle in Munich and Stuttgart, and later by all of the composer's string quartets in the Mozarteum in Salzburg and in the Palazzo Pitti in Florence.
+The 1951/52 season was preceded by the Beethoven cycle in Munich and Stuttgart, and later by all of the composer's string quartets in the Mozarteum concert hall in Salzburg and in the Palazzo Pitti in Florence.
 Furthermore, the quartet gave concerts in the Accademia Nazionale di Santa Cecilia in Rome.